caronc/apprise/README.md

    3. abcd123                                             12.00B    stale

 ```
-The states are:
+The (persistent storage) cache states are:
  - `unused`: This plugin has not commited anything to disk for reuse/cache purposes
  - `active`: This plugin has written content to disk.
 Or at the very least, it has prepared a persistent storage location it can write into.
  - `stale`: The system detected a location where a URL may have possibly written to in the past, but there is nothing linking to it using the URLs provided.
 It is likely wasting space or is no longer of any use.

-You can use this information to filter your results by specifying _URL ID_ values after your command.
+You can use this information to filter your results by specifying _URL ID_ (UID) values after your command.
 For example:
 ```bash
 # The below commands continue with the example already identified above
 # the following would match abcd123 (even though just ab was provided)